iameshureddy/sign-conversion-into-text-to-speech/README.md

 Sign language is one of the oldest and most natural form of language for communication, hence we have come up with a real time method using neural networks for finger spelling based American sign language.
 Automatic human gesture recognition from camera images is an interesting topic for developing vision.
 We propose a convolution neural network (CNN) method to recognize hand gestures of human actions from an image captured by camera.
 The purpose is to recognize hand gestures of human task activities from a camera image.
 The position of hand and orientation are applied to obtain the training and testing data for the CNN.
 The hand is first passed through a filter and after the filter is applied where the hand is passed through a classifier which predicts the class of the hand gestures.
 Then the calibrated images are used to train CNN.

-The Final Outcome Of Our Project...
+The Final Outcome our my Project...
 ![Screenshot (160)](https://github.com/user-attachments/assets/55576799-c9a0-41bb-9d12-7a48e2927a4b)
 Introduction: